-If you are short waisted already, you will find empire waist tops or dresses accentuates that further.
-Therefore, steer clear from dress silhouettes like empire and anything with a high waistline definition.
+If you are short-waisted already, you will find empire waist tops or dresses accentuates that further.
+Therefore, steer clear from dress silhouettes like an empire and anything with a high waistline definition.

-Dressing monochromatic doesn’t necessarily mean to wear one color from head to toe.
+Dressing monochromatic doesn’t necessarily mean wearing one color from head to toe.
 You can also wear colors of different shades as long as they are from the same color scheme.
 For instance, beige and camel.

 Avoid Contrasting Color Top and Bottom

 When your top and bottom has high contrast, such as black and white, red and navy, they draw attention to your waistline more than otherwise.